mrsauravsahu/DEPRECATED-mrsauravsahu.github.io/readme.md

 docker-compose -f docker-compose.debug.yml up -d
 ```

-Now you can visit http://localhost:3000 for the frontend app and http://localhost:5000/swagger for the Web API
+Now you can visit http://localhost:3000 for the frontend sapper app and http://localhost:5000/swagger for the ASP .NET Core Web API